ROLLING IT OUT

 At site, upon first logon, user specific environment settings were automatically applied, including individual software customisation, server connections, Wifi settings, VPN and firewall access software.
 These were applied using a combination of JAMF profiles, policies, and scripts, removing this manual task from the individual user and administrator, and facilitating smooth, quick and standardised deployment.

-As the Macs were deployed, each user was also given a one-to-one support from a member of the Conformedia team ensuring each individual was comfortable with their new system.
+As the Macs were deployed, each user was also given IT support and one-to-one support from a member of the Conformedia team ensuring each individual was comfortable with their new system.

 The two-month rollout was quick, smooth, and completed within 3 weeks; 5 weeks ahead of the original schedule